 Improvements to stream crossings and fish passage provide a number of ecological benefits.
 For example, they provide safe passage for migratory and nonmigratory species, beneficial transport of sediment and debris, and improved hydrology and hydraulics.
 Stream crossing and fish passage improvements must be consistent with National Marine Fisheries Service (NMFS) and California Department of Fish and Wildlife (CDFW) fish passage criteria.

-Stream Crossings, Culverts, and Bridges

-Stream crossing, culvert, and bridge projects generally involve removing, replacing, modifying, retrofitting, or resetting existing culverts, fords, bridges, and other stream crossings and water control structures.
+Stream Crossings, Culverts, and Bridges: Stream crossing, culvert, and bridge projects generally involve removing, replacing, modifying, retrofitting, or resetting existing culverts, fords, bridges, and other stream crossings and water control structures.
 This includes projects that are developed to upgrade undersized, deteriorated, or misaligned culverts.
 Projects in this category are ineligible as compensatory mitigation if the primary purpose of the project is infrastructure maintenance or upgrades for purposes of linear transportation.
 Bridges and culverts shall be designed to match gradients and adequately convey flow and materials (e.g., the 100-year flood) in addition to allowing fish passage.
 Any replacement crossing, culvert, or bridge that intersects potential habitat for listed salmonid species also must meet CDFW and/or NMFS fish passage criteria, as applicable.
 To qualify as compensatory mitigation, replaced crossings must be soft-bottomed.
 If a bridge or culvert is designed to convey less than the 100-year design flow, the project should demonstrate that a smaller structure will not result in excessive flooding, erosion/sedimentation, headcutting, or habitat impacts.
 Implementation of projects in this category includes site excavation, formation and pouring of a concrete foundation and walls/abutments, and installation of the crossing structure, as well as placement of bioengineered and/or rock slope protection (RSP) to protect abutments, piers and walls.
 Where RSP is deemed necessary, use natural stream material to fill and cover exposed rock or use bioengineered techniques and a gravel filter in lieu of geotextile backing fabric.

-Headcut Stabilization

-Stabilizing headcuts is often required to stabilize the bed of a stream and promote structural sustainability over time.
+Headcut Stabilization: Stabilizing headcuts is often required to stabilize the bed of a stream and promote structural sustainability over time.
 This improvement is also used to stop stream incision, increase connection to the adjacent floodplain, and enhance floodplain inundation.
 Construction of these project types typically includes site excavation and may include installation of a control structure (e.g., boulders, earthen fill).
 To qualify as compensatory mitigation, structures shall not include the use of concrete or geotextile fabric.

 Removal of Legacy Structures